kubedb/docs/docs/guides/pgpool/virtual_secret/guide.md

 # Virtual Secrets For pgpool: Secure Kubernetes Secrets
 KubeDB's Virtual Secrets feature enhances the security of your database credentials by allowing you to use external secret management systems instead of storing sensitive information directly in Kubernetes Secrets.
 This guide will walk you through the steps to set up and use Virtual Secrets with your pgpool database in KubeDB.
+> Currently, KubeDB does not support executing any OpsRequest using a VirtualSecret.
 ## Virtual Secrets Design
 `Virtual Secrets` extends Kubernetes by introducing a new `Secret` resource under the `virtual-secrets.dev` API group.
 From a user perspective, it behaves similarly to the native Kubernetes Secret resource, providing familiar workflows for managing sensitive data.
 Unlike standard Kubernetes Secrets, Virtual Secrets does not store secret data in `etcd`.
 Instead, it securely stores the